-TO FOLLOW ARE THE QUEENSBOROUGH COMMUNITY COLLEGE CRIME STATISTICS FOR THE 2017-2019 CALENDAR YEARS.
+TO FOLLOW ARE THE QUEENSBOROUGH COMMUNITY COLLEGE CRIME STATISTICS FOR THE 2020-2022 CALENDAR YEARS.
 THE STATISTICS INCLUDED ON THESE CHARTS ARE DERIVED FROM REPORTED CRIMINAL INCIDENTS FROM THE FOLLOWING SOURCES:

-- 1. All Public Safety reports
+- 1. All Public Safety Incident Reports

 - 2. Any reports from Campus Security Authorities

 - 3. NYPD 111th Precinct (Local Precinct)

-Crime Statistics for Queensborough Community College 2018-2020
+Crime Statistics for Queensborough Community College 2020-2022